etingof/talks/devconf-horror-stories-of-iot-security/source/notes-for-speaker.rst

 Dreams come true
 ================

 The idea behind IoT is not new.
-Smart homes, for example, was envisioned by sci-fi many years ago.
+Smart, computerized environment was envisioned by sci-fi many years ago.

 For example, in "There Will Come Soft Rains" story written by Ray Bradbury in 1950, the reader is introduced to a computer-controlled house that cooks, cleans, and takes